Joopsnijder/guest_search/docs/USAGE.md

 3. **Topic Search Phase** (if no report or creating new)
    - AI searches for 6-8 interesting AI topics
-   - Looks for content from last 14 days
+   - Looks for content from last month
    - Targets "Anne de Vries" persona (IT product owner, early adopter)
    - Uses web_search and fetch_page_content tools
    - Shows live progress with topic count